Kalamazoo River Steelhead Fishing And Salmon Fishing

 Is Kalamazoo River Wadable?

-The Kalamazoo River is wadable, but more so upstream from M-89 than down from the dam.
-M 89 is about four river miles below the Allegen County Dam and primarily only on the inside of the bends though, since on the outside of the bends it’s often ten feet deep only three feet out from shore.
+The Kalamazoo River is wadable, but mostly upstream from M-89 than down from the dam.
+The M-89 section is about four river miles below the Allegen County Dam and primarily only wadable on the inside of the bends since the outside bends are often ten feet deep along the shore.

 Wading most of the Kalamazoo River can be treacherous due to deep water at the banks, however, there are a few spots where you can cast lures, float fish, or still fish from the bank.
-Often, the hardest part is landing big steelhead with the deep banks and many trees along the bank.
+The hardest part is landing a big steelhead with deep banks and many trees along the bank.

 For bank fishing on the Kalamazoo River, find any open area without logs or wood along the bank and have a long-handled net so you don’t need to get into the water.

-Many bank anglers will fish below the many bridges and target steelhead passing through.
+Many bank anglers will fish below the bridges and target steelhead passing through.

-The Best Time for the Kalamazoo River Steelhead Fishing
+The Best Time For Kalamazoo River Steelhead Fishing

-Since there are some Skamania steelhead in the river, there is the potential to catch steelhead 12 months of the year.
+Since there is some Skamania steelhead in the river, there is the potential to catch steelhead 12 months of the year.
 However, most steelhead are in the river from October to late April.

-The Kalamazoo River Steelhead Fishing in Spring (March, April, May)
+Spring Fishing The Kalamazoo River (March, April, May)

 If you are lucky, and the water is at the right temperature and good clarity, you can catch multiple steelhead a day.

-The best time to start Kalamazoo River steelhead fishing is the end of October.
+The best time to start fishing for steelhead on the Kalamazoo River is the end of October.
 Steelhead fishing is on fire during November and early December.

 Lower sections will freeze during the winter.